Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 - Dark Web Monitoring scanning for compromised credentials

-- Proton Sentinel advanced account protection (Professional and Business Suite plans)
+- Proton Sentinel advanced account protection — combines AI with human-verified login review to detect and block account takeover attempts in real-time (Professional and Business Suite plans)

 - Password health monitoring and weak password alerts